 On the flip side, we have another potential customer in the medical technology industry that was desperate to move from their legacy CRM system over to HubSpot CRM.
 They cited the ease of use and user interface of HubSpot CRM as the primary reason.

-In addition to meeting with us they also met with a Salesforce partner and were evaluating Salesforce for their CRM requirements.
+In addition to meeting with us, they also met with a Salesforce partner and were evaluating Salesforce for their CRM requirements.
 After conducting a discovery exercise, we advised them to go with Salesforce and not HubSpot CRM.
-(Additionally they will be using HubSpot Marketing for their automation and marketing integration into Salesforce CRM, and not Pardot, Salesforce's own automation and marketing tool.)
+(Additionally, they will be using HubSpot Marketing for their automation and marketing integration into Salesforce CRM, and not Pardot, Salesforce's own automation and marketing tool.)
 So when is HubSpot CRM the best choice?

 In the case of the safari tour operator, although the tours are made up of multiple components (flights, accommodation, guides, etc.), the customer only wanted to track the total deal amounts in the deal section of the CRM, track all communications, and move the deals through the deal pipeline stages easily.
-A simpler to use CRM bodes will for adoption.
+A simpler to use CRM bodes well for adoption.

 You desire the cleanest and easiest CRM user interface on the market.
 Millennials, born between 1981-1996, and now 22-37 years old form the large majority of today's sales teams.
 They are remarkably IT literate and have an affinity for clean and easy to use system interfaces.
 I would go as far to say that the poor user interface of Salesforce was one of the largest reasons the safari travel operator was wanting to move over to HubSpot CRM.
 A great user interface has a massive impact on user uptake - especially when the users fall into the millennial age group.